ibm-cloud-docs/openwhisk/openwhisk_object_storage.md

 Parameters that are used in this example:

-**apikey**: _(Required, unless bound to the package)_.
-The `apikey` parameter is IAM API key for the {{site.data.keyword.cos_full_notm}} instance.
+**apikey**: _(Required, unless bound to the package)_ .The `apikey` parameter is IAM API key for the {{site.data.keyword.cos_full_notm}} instance.
 Normally, this value is bound to the package.
 However, if the `apikey` value is specified when using the `changes` feed action, the specified value is used for the credentials instead of the bound credentials' apikey.

 **auth_endpoint**: _(Optional)_.
 The `auth_endpoint` parameter is the authorization endpoint used by {{site.data.keyword.cos_full_notm}} to generate a token from the `apikey`.
 The default endpoint is the {{site.data.keyword.cos_full_notm}} endpoint.